openlibraryenvironment/platform-rs/INSTALL.md

 General configuration instructions for NCIP are in the [edge-ncip](https://github.com/folio-org/edge-ncip) repository and specific tenant configuration instructions are in the [mod-ncip](https://github.com/folio-org/mod-ncip).

-These settings should be set for specific `agencyId`/`configName` used in the ReShare config.
+These settings should be set for a specific `agencyId`/`configName` used in the ReShare config, for example `RESHARE`.

 Specific description for each of the settings: